streetturtle/streetturtle.github.io/_posts/2016-03-01-customize-alfresco-footer-aikau.markdown

 # Footer

 The idea of the customization is similar to the one in this article: [Aikau Mini Examples – Data List (part 1)](https://www.alfresco.com/blogs/developer/2014/09/30/aikau-mini-examples-data-list-part-1/).
 We will take Alfresco footer and override some fields.
-Before I would suggest to spend few minutes to check which methods and fields **AlfShareFooter.js** has.
+Before doing it I would suggest to spend few minutes and check **AlfShareFooter.js**.
 Actually it seems quite easy, we need to change footer template, css, add i18n files and add some custom variables, like already existing `copyrightLabel` or `licenseLabel`.

 ## Template

 Template looks similar to the one for surf, except some ftl features.
-Current year (`currentYear`) and ticket message (`snowLabel`) will be added by js component later and application version (`version`) will work the same way.
+Current year (`currentYear`) and ticket message (`snowLabel`) will be added by js component later and application version (`version`) will work without any changes needed.
 Also we need to add [attach point](https://dojotoolkit.org/documentation/tutorials/1.6/templated/) - `footerParentNode` to the wrapper div:

 {% highlight html %}
 <div class="alfresco-footer-AlfShareFooter" data-dojo-attach-point="footerParentNode">